yijisoo/yijisoo.github.io/_drafts/2020-3-16-Change_By_Design.md

 However, I wonder if we think of anything "move beyond the indviduals."
 This idea should be considered as well.

 The idea of divergent and promoting experiments was emphasized in the book, but I don't know whether we have the culture of accepting these yet.
 Culturally, we are too risk averse, which made people think that unsuccessful projects are wasteful.
 I need to demonstrate in the meeting that the seemingly wasteful projects actually turned out to be the successful project.

+One of the key ideas was to continue different experiments toward the better results.
+I don't know whether they experienced these or not.
+I am not super happy with the current outcomes, but I cannot continuously push without the direction.